Hairy Bikers Slow Cooker Lamb Tagine Recipe

 Instructions

-2. In the same pan, sauté the onions and carrots for a few minutes and add them to the pot.
+2. Soften the vegetables: In the same pan, fry the onion and carrots for a few minutes until they begin to soften.
+Transfer to the slow cooker.

-3. Add all remaining ingredients (spices, tomatoes, stock, apricots, ginger, garlic, chickpeas, cinnamon stick) to the slow cooker.
+3. Add the spices and liquids: Add all the spices, chopped tomatoes, chicken stock, dried apricots, ginger, garlic, chickpeas, and the cinnamon stick to the slow cooker.

-5. Cover and cook on LOW for 6 hours or on HIGH for 4 hours.
+4. Cook low and slow: Stir well, cover, and cook on LOW for 6 hours or HIGH for 4 hours until the lamb is very tender.

 Leave a Reply